Potential Dangers of Eating Soy

 One cup of boiled soybeans contains about 29 grams of protein which is comparable to the protein found in a serving of meat.
-Soy also contains vitamins and minerals such as copper and phosphorus.
+Soy also contains vitamins and minerals such as copper and phosphorus and contains all the essential amino acids.

 Where is soy in food?

-- Soy-based infant formula, as a replacement for breast milk or milk-based formula
+- Soy infant formula, as a replacement for breast milk or milk-based formula for infants,

-- Soy protein isolate, as plant-based protein powder, either used alone as a powder supplement or used in protein bars/bites/etc.
+- Soy protein isolate, as plant-based protein powder, either used alone as a powder supplement or used in protein bars,

 - Processed and conventional meat: even though soy is used as a meat alternative, it has also been used as a filler in processed meat and the diets of conventionally-raised animals are often supplemented with GMO soy feed.

-Isoflavones, also known as phytoestrogens, are particularly concentrated in soy.
-These natural compounds have a chemical structure similar to the human hormone known as estrogen; thus, they can attach to estrogen receptor sites in the human body and affect natural estrogen production and metabolism.
+These natural compounds have a chemical structure similar to the human hormone known as estrogen.
+These phytoestrogens can attach to estrogen receptor sites in the human body and affect natural estrogen production and metabolism.

 Having excess estrogen in the body can have an array of health consequences.
 These include, but are not limited to: breast cancer (though some research indicates a lower risk of breast cancer in women who consume soy), estrogen dominance, acne due to imbalanced hormones, endometriosis, male infertility (though more research is needed), and–in rare cases–gynecomastia (male breast growth).